apache/kylin/website/_docs/tutorial/setup_systemcube.md

   </tr>
   <tr>
     <td>MAX, SUM of COUNT_SKIP</td>
-    <td>based on fuzzy filters or else, a few rows will be skiped.
+    <td>based on fuzzy filters or else, a few rows will be skipped.
 This indicates the skipped row count</td>
   </tr>
   <tr>
     <td>MAX, SUM of SIZE_SCAN</td>